-Kopy Goldfields AB is a Swedish gold exploration company listed on NASDAQ First North.
+Kopy Goldfields AB is a Swedish gold exploration company listed on NASDAQ First North Growth Market under the ticker "KOPY"

 Kopy Goldfields AB is the Swedish parent company and holds 100% of the Swedish subsidiaries AB Krasny Gold Fields and Kopy Development AB and 100% of the Russian subsidiaries LLC Vostochny, LLC Patom Gold, and LLC Nirungda Gold.
 All Russian subsidiaries are domiciled in Bodaibo in the Irkutsk region of Russia.
-The Company also holds 51% of the Russian subsidiaries LLC Enerkom, LLC Stanovov and LLC Zolt, all domiciled in Blagoveshchensk in the Amur region of Russia, and 49% of the Cyprus-based company Bodaibo Holding Ltd, which in turn is 100%-owned by the Russian company LLC Krasny.
+At December 31, 2019, the Company also held 51% of the Russian subsidiaries LLC Enerkom, LLC Stanovoy and LLC Zolt, all domiciled in Blagoveshchensk in the Amur region of Russia, and 49% of the Cyprus-based company Bodaibo Holding Ltd. which in turn is 100%-owned by the Russian company LLC Krasny.
+In Q1 2020, Kopy Goldfields divested its shares in LLC Zolt and LCC Enerkom, while increasing its holding in LLC Stanovoy to 67 percent.
 The subsidiary LLC Taiga, which held four gold licenses, was sold in December 2018.
 All Russian subsidiaries are Limited Liability Companies (LLC).
 Each of these subsidiaries is the owner of different gold exploration and production licenses.